Criticism of United States foreign policy: Human rights problems

 President George W. Bush has been criticized for neglecting democracy and human rights by focusing exclusively on an effort to fight terrorism.
 The U.S. was criticized for alleged prisoner abuse at Guantánamo Bay, Abu Ghraib in Iraq, and secret CIA prisons in eastern Europe, according to Amnesty International.
 In response, the U.S. government claimed incidents of abuse were isolated incidents which did not reflect U.S. policy.

+In May 2023, The New York Times reported that declassified documents confirm that, regarding irregular warfare, US Special Operations forces "are not required to vet for past human rights violations by the foreign troops they arm and train as surrogates."
+The report notes that while there is no vetting of these foreign troops for crimes including "rape, torture or extrajudicial killings," potential candidates are vetted for political views that might make them a threat to U.S. forces, with "phone call logs, travel histories, social media posts, and social contacts" being thoroughly screened.

+In September 2025, the US State Department sanctioned three Palestinian human rights groups that asked the International Criminal Court to investigate allegations of Israel's war crimes in Gaza war.
+Marco Rubio said the US would sanction NGOs "Al Haq, Al Mezan Center for Human Rights (Al Mezan), and the Palestinian Centre for Human Rights (PCHR)" for engaging in "illegitimate targeting of Israel."

 Militarism

 In the 1960s, Martin Luther King Jr. criticized excessive U.S. spending on military projects, and suggested a linkage between its foreign policy abroad and racism at home.
 In 1971, a Time essayist noted 375 major and 3,000 lesser U.S. military facilities worldwide and concluded that "there is no question that the U.S. today has too many troops scattered about in too many places."

-Expenditures to fight the War on Terror are vast.
+Expenditures to fight the war on terror are vast.
 The Iraq war, lasting from 2003 to 2011, was especially costly.
 In a 2010 defense report, Anthony Cordesman criticized out-of-control military spending.
 The wars in Afghanistan, Iraq, Syria and Pakistan have, from their beginning in 2001 through the end of the 2019 fiscal year, cost American taxpayers $6.4 trillion.

 Andrew Bacevich argues that the U.S. has a tendency to resort to military means to try to solve diplomatic problems.
 The U.S. involvement in the Vietnam War was a $111 billion, decade-long military engagement which ended in a military victory but strategic defeat due to the public's loss of support for the war.

+Radhika Desai, director of the Geopolitical Economy Research Group at the University of Manitoba, states that when the Soviet Union existed it was "critical in defeating and deterring US military action and confining it to proxy wars" and that only after the breakup of the Socialist Bloc "did the United States shift to ever more unilateral military aggression," citing the war on terror, the Iraq War, and the wars in Yugoslavia, Libya and Syria as examples.